Your Big Break Is Never Coming

-In the palace, Michelangelo was educated alongside the Medici children who would eventually become popes and princes and wealth art patrons.
-He befriended them, and apparently the friendship paid off.
+In the palace, Michelangelo was educated alongside the Medici children, who would eventually become popes and princes and wealthy art patrons.
+He befriended them, and apparently, the friendship paid off.

 After leaving the palace, Michelangelo began earning ten times what other artists of his era were making.
 He would go on to become the wealthiest artist of his time, earning a fortune worth nearly $50 million today.

 This doesn’t mean you can plan or orchestrate these moments.
 You can’t.
 But if you work hard and understand that luck comes to us all, you can be ready to get a return on your luck.

 Few things in life come easy.
 And if they do, they rarely stay.
 So plan for the work, not the break.
 Because you can control that.
 Just be prepared to be invisible for a while.